Large Language Model Sentinel: LLM Agent for Adversarial Purification: GLUE Dataset

-\textbf{SST-2.} The Stanford Sentiment Treebank (SST-2) \citep{socher2013recursive} is a single-sentence classification task, includes sentences from movie reviews and their sentiment annotations by humans.
+SST-2 \cite{socher2013recursive} is a single-sentence classification task, includes sentences from movie reviews and their sentiment annotations by humans.
 This task involves determining the sentiment of a given sentence, categorized into two types: positive and negative.